Santa Monica Therapist

 Dear Linda:

 Your friend is lucky to have you in her life.
 I am sure you have told her how important your friendship is and how it hurts you to watch her be hurt.
-You could suggest to her that she see a psychotherapist for some help and insight in understanding why she loves someone who doesn’t treat her with the respect and care that she deserves.
+You could suggest to her that she see a psychotherapist for some help and insight in understanding why she loves someone who doesn't’t treat her with the respect and care that she deserves.
 You could also consider going to an Al anon meeting with her: a support group (12-step meeting) for people involved with alcoholics, but it is also a terrific support group for those in relationship with any kind of addict or abusive relationship.
 Maybe you could help her with research on alcohol abuse.
 The sad part is you can only do so much for your friend and than you have to figure out how this will fit in your life.
 Sometimes people are not ready to make changes and you can’t make them.

 Let me know how it goes.